 Every Wednesday night during our Adult Midweek service, our teenagers meet in The Current.
 This is for students 6th grade-seniors in high school.
-Pastor Brandon brings crazy and relevant messages to our teenagers, with passionate worship from The Current's worship team.
-They meet at 7:30pm, and also have a smaller scale discipleship class on Sunday mornings at 10am.
+Pastors Brandon & April Hicks bring crazy and relevant messages to our teenagers, with passionate worship from The Current's worship team.
+They meet at 7:30p, and also have a smaller scale discipleship class on Sunday mornings at 9:30a.

 6Food & coffee?

 You may be thinking this is an odd question, but yes!
 We have a full service cafe, The OAC, that is open before and after (excluding our Midweek) our services.
 They serve all kinds of coffee and espresso drinks, as well as a full menu of breakfast, lunch, and for our midweek services, dinner options.
 They've got the best coffee in town, so come early to grab a cup.
 They're also open during the week from 7a-1p!